Behavioral Questions in CST Interviews: How to Prepare

 Behavioral questions are important because they give interviewers insight into your personality and how you interact with others.
 In CST roles, technical skills are crucial, but so are the ability to work well in a team, communicate effectively, and adapt to changing circumstances.
 Employers want to ensure that you can collaborate with colleagues, handle stress, and contribute positively to the work environment.

 Moreover, your responses to behavioral questions can reveal your problem-solving approach, decision-making process, and level of emotional intelligence.
-These aspects are critical in a fast-paced, ever-evolving field like computer science and technology.
+These aspects are critical in a fast-paced, ever-evolving field like surgery.
 By assessing these traits, interviewers can predict how you might perform in real-world situations and how you would handle the challenges that come with the job.

 Preparing for Behavioral Questions